selvataas/selvataas/README.md

 -->

 ### Data Science & Machine Learning Enthusiast
-I'm working as a Software developer on Hiyellab - Arge.
+I'm working as a Software developer at Hiyellab - Arge.
 I love to work on projects on data-driven artificial intelligence.

 - 🌍 I'm based in Sivas
 - ✉️ You can contact me at selvatasxx@gmail.com
-- 🚀 I'm currently working on Hiyellab - ARGE
 - 🌱 I’m currently learning Deep Learning